Mohammed-Hamim/Green-Earth/README.md

 #### 3) What are arrow functions in ES6?

+### Answer: Arrow functions are a concise syntax in ES6 for writing function expressions in JavaScript.
+They offer a shorter way to define functions.

+    ### They remove the need for the function keyword and often allow for implicit returns and omission of parentheses for single parameters.
+    JavaScript

+    ### Arrow functions do not have their own this context.
+Instead, they inherit the this value from the scope in which they are defined.

+    ### Arrow functions do not have their own arguments object.

+    ### Arrow functions cannot be used with the new keyword to create new instances.

+    ### If the function body consists of a single expression, the return keyword and curly braces can be omitted, and the expression's result will be implicitly returned.

 #### 4) How does destructuring assignment work in ES6?

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?